Mississippi News

 Capitol police investigate after one critically injured in shooting

-SUMMARY: Capitol police in Jackson, Mississippi, are investigating a shooting that left one person critically injured early Wednesday morning, September 18.
+SUMMARY: Capitol in , Mississippi, are investigating a shooting that left one person critically early Wednesday morning, September 18.
 The incident occurred around 2:00 a.m. near Alexander Street.
 The victim, who remains unidentified, was taken to a local hospital for treatment.
 As of now, no arrests have been made in connection with the shooting.
 Authorities continue to gather information regarding the circumstances of the incident as the investigation unfolds.

 The post Capitol police investigate after one critically injured in shooting appeared first on www.wjtv.com